 With the GoPro Hero11 Black now upon us, these are the GoPro Hero12 Black specs we’d like to see from the next iteration of the action camera.

-GoPro officially announced the GoPro Hero11 Black price and release date on the 14th of September 2022.
-At present there is little other official information about the camera, but like the changing of the seasons, GoPro has released a new version of its flagship action camera every around the end of September / beginning of October.
+GoPro officially announced the GoPro Hero11 Black price and release date on the 14th of September 2022 and have just announced that pre orders for the GoPro Hero12 Black will start on the 6th of September 2023.
+While the 6th may be the opening of Pre Orders we don’t know as yet when the new camera will be shipping.
+Although there is little other official information about the camera, like the changing of the seasons, GoPro has released a new version of its flagship action camera every around the end of September / beginning of October so delivery should be soon after those orders are placed.
 In September 2021 the company announced the Hero10 Black, and in September 2020 we learned about the GoPro Hero9 Black.
 The company follows a similar pattern.
 In September 2018 GoPro unveiled the Hero 7 Black, Hero 7 Silver and Hero 7 White.
 The GoPro Hero8 Black and GoPro Max 360 camera were launched on 1 October 2019.
 You get the idea.

 Despite its struggles several years ago, GoPro is a savvy company and it’s not going anywhere.
 The Hero Black action camera is the company’s core product, and each year it proves itself as the best action camera on the market – and save for the DJI Osmo Action, it’s not really close.
 What’s great about the Hero Black cameras is that they cross over many demographics of users, from thrill-seekers to professional photographers and videographers.